 For me it was surreal, I was commissioned by Autosport!

-Four days of bliss, shooting F1 testing and getting paid by my bible of motorsport – that magazine was my university, not just F1 but motorsport in general – I gobbled them up cover-to-cover every Thursday for decades.
+Four days of bliss, shooting F1 testing and getting paid by my bible of motorsport – Autosport was my university, not just F1 but motorsport in general – I gobbled them up cover-to-cover every Thursday for decades.

 Now I was going to have pictures in that very magazine!
 For a motorsport-mad kid my age, it was the greatest honour.
-Only disappointment was that Ferrari decided to stay in Europe with Tyrrell and McLaren joining them at Paul Ricard.
+The only disappointment was that Ferrari decided to stay in Europe with Tyrrell and McLaren joining them at Paul Ricard.